 The complete signature for a Bitcoin input transaction is 70 bytes, exactly.
-It has 4 general header bytes, 2 bytes for the header of the x part of the signature, 32 bytes for the x part of the signature, 2 bytes for the header of the y part of the signature, and 32 bytes for the y part of the signature.
+It has 4 general header bytes, 1 byte for the header of the x part of the signature, 32 bytes for the x part of the signature, 1 byte for the header of the y part of the signature, and 32 bytes for the y part of the signature.
 In total, it is 70 bytes.

 If you send two transactions from one address, the text of the signature should be the same for those two input transactions, right?

 The text in the signatures (well, the numbers in hex format) are not the same, because one input transaction actually consists of a) one previous “original output” transaction, and b) an index in that previous output transaction.